MaryAnnBlaetke/2021-07-05-hs-mittweida-bioinformatics/README.md

 # Hey, Bioinformics Students!

 thanks for checking back.
 Please find all presentions and contact information in this repository.
-We would be really happy to welcome you in our teams for an internship or thesis project!
+We would be really happy to welcome you in our teams for an internship or thesis project for #FuturePlants!

-Help us #FuturePlants

 ## Bioinformatics Groups @ IPK Gatersleben [![Twitter URL](https://img.shields.io/twitter/url/https/twitter.com/IPKGatersleben.svg?style=social&label=Follow%20%40IPKGatersleben)](https://twitter.com/IPKGatersleben)